OrbitalEnterprises/orbital-esi-proxy/README.md

 scheme made the API easy to use from many different applications, but not very secure.
 Therefore, CCP decided to improve security by moving to an OAuth scheme for authenticating user access.
-This was deployed first for [CREST](https://eveonline-third-party-documentation.readthedocs.io/en/latest/crest/index.html) and was used again for the [ESI](https://esi.tech.ccp.is/) which is slated to become the default supported API for access to game data from EVE Online third party applications.
+This was deployed first for [CREST](https://eveonline-third-party-documentation.readthedocs.io/en/latest/crest/index.html) and was used again for the [ESI](https://esi.tech.ccp.is/) which is now the default supported API for access to game data from EVE Online third party applications.
+The XML API and CREST have been officially retired as of May 2018.

 Endpoint security is now better, but the OAuth flow and the need to periodically refresh tokens is inconvenient for certain use cases, such as: